Skip to main content

 from agentica import spawn

-# Defines the AI-powered agent
+# Defines an agent

 agent = await spawn(premise="You are a truth-teller.")

-# Calls the AI-powered agent
+# Calls agent

 result: bool = await agent.call(bool, "The Earth is flat")